Rohitkumar01914/IMDB-/README.md

-# IMDBB Clone Website using Next.js
+# IMDB Clone Website using Next.js

 This GitHub repository hosts the code for an IMDB (Interactive Media Design) clone website developed using Next.js.
 The IMDB clone showcases a modern and responsive web application, leveraging the powerful features of Next.js for a seamless and efficient development experience.